-Ana Paula Pimentel Walker is an assistant professor in urban and regional planning at the University of Michigan’s Taubman College of Architecture and Urban Planning.
+Ana Paula Pimentel Walker is an associate professor in urban and regional planning at the University of Michigan’s Taubman College of Architecture and Urban Planning.
 She teaches graduate courses in participatory planning and community development, comparative housing, environmental planning, award-winning capstones, and comparative planning law.

 Pimentel Walker investigates how disenfranchised communities engage with urban governance and evaluates the significance of participatory institutions in planning socially and environmentally just cities.
 Her research has been funded by the National Science Foundation and the Foundation for Urban and Regional Studies.